korsem/Minesweeper/README.md

-### Minesweeper
+### Minesweeper / Sudoku

-Minesweeper Project is made in Scala for Functional Programming course.

-### How to run on different systems ?
+### Simple implementation of two classic games - Minesweeper and Sudoku, written in Scala, using ScalaFX.